skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Masking_API_Call_Concepts.md

 to their DATABASE\_CONNECTOR and FILE\_CONNECTOR counterparts, but are represented differently in the OTF jobs to distinguish them from the target connector (i.e., DATABASE\_CONNECTOR or FILE\_CONNECTOR).

+## Circular Dependencies

+It is possible to have a set of objects that end up depending on each other.
+This would be the case if a PROFILE\_SET depended on a PROFILE\_EXPRESSION that depended on a DOMAIN that depended on a REDACTION algorithm that depended on the original PROFILE\_SET.
+The masking application will detect such scenarios on export and refuse to export such configurations.

+This can be worked around by creating a second PROFILE\_SET that contains PROFILE\_EXPRESSIONS that do not depend on a DOMAIN that depends on a REDACTION algorithm.
+Simply ensure that the regular expressions are the same in the newly created PROFILE\_EXPRESSIONs and assign the REDACTION algorithm to the new PROFILE\_SET instead.
+The REDACTION algorithm will function the same but the dependency loop will have been broken.